Jeremi Wiśniowiecki: Khmelnytsky uprising

-Wiśniowiecki fought against the Cossacks again during Khmelnytsky Uprising in 1648–51.
+Wiśniowiecki fought against the Cossacks again during the Khmelnytsky Uprising in 1648–51.
 He received information about a growing unrest, and began mobilizing his troops, and in early May learned about the Cossack victory at the Battle of Zhovti Vody.
 Receiving no orders from Hetmans Mikołaj Potocki and Marcin Kalinowski, he began moving on his own, soon learning about the second Cossack victory at Battle of Korsuń, which meant that his troops (about 6,000 strong) were the only Polish forces in Transdnieper at that moment.
 After taking in the situation, he began retreating towards Chernihiv; his army soon became a focal point for various refugees.
 Passing Chernihiv, he continued through Liubech to Brahin.
 He continued to Mazyr, Zhytomir, and Pohrebyshche, stopping briefly in Zhytomir for the local sejmik.
-After some skirmishes near Nemyriv, Machnówka and Starokostiantyniv (Battle of Starokostiantyniv) against the Cossack forces, by July he would arrive near Zbarazh.
+After some skirmishes near Nemyriv, Makhnivka and Starokostiantyniv (Battle of Starokostiantyniv) against the Cossack forces, by July he would arrive near Zbarazh.